DigitalPublishingToolkit/TOD18-Geoblocking/md/08RuggBurroughsPeriscope.md

 Wimbledon have all banned the use of Periscope from stadiums.
 Outside of sports, Comic-Con, the largest popular culture convention in the world, also instituted a Periscope ban for its 2015 gathering.
-Key players on the film festival circuit are similarly wary .While Cannes Film Festival already bans any form of video recording inside the festival, Mark Gill, the president of Millennium Films, has declared the app, ‘a whole new brand of terrifying’ as organizers have promised extra vigilance to
+Key players on the film festival circuit are similarly wary.
+While Cannes Film Festival already bans any form of video recording inside the festival, Mark Gill, the president of Millennium Films, has declared the app, ‘a whole new brand of terrifying’ as organizers have promised extra vigilance to